alvinabad/initrd-utils/README.md

 # initrd-utils
 Tools and Utilities for Initial Ramdisk

-## Script to decrypt a root partition from initrd
+## Script to decrypt a root partition from the initrd shell

 Supports the following OS:
    1. Debian 6.x or higher